THE FOLLOWING 2010 PAPER WAS SELECTED AS A REVIEW OF 2009

-Dr Nicholas Simmonds (figure 8) is a consultant respiratory physician at the Royal Brompton Hospital, London.
+Dr Nicholas Simmonds (fig.37) is a consultant respiratory physician at the Royal Brompton Hospital, London.
 He specialises in care of adults with cystic fibrosis.

 Switzer M, Rice J, Rice M, Hardin DS.
 Insulin-like growth factor-I levels predict weight, height and protein catabolism in children and adolescents with cystic fibrosis.
 J Pediatr Endocrinol 2009; 22:417-424.
 [PubMed]